-The Lighting of the Snowmen is kicked off with a festival and actual “lighting” on the 1st Sunday in December, annually, but the Snowmen installation/display remains up through December 29th for everyone to enjoy.
+The Lighting of the Snowmen is kicked off with a festival and actual “lighting” on the 1st Sunday in December, annually, but the Snowmen installation/display remains up through December 29 for everyone to enjoy.

-The public is invited to come out and see what the snowmen are doing this year and take family/holiday pictures among the beautiful 22+ landscape architecture gardens (all complimentary admission, and open daily 10a-4p) as well as enjoy holiday shopping, wine tasting (3 onsite wineries), or have a delicious lunch (Park 121 Café|Market|Grill)
+The public is invited to come out and see what the snowmen are doing this year and take family/holiday pictures among the beautiful 22+ landscape architecture gardens (all complimentary admission, and open daily 10a-4p), as well as enjoy holiday shopping and wine tasting (3 on-site wineries), or have a delicious lunch (Park 121 Café|Market|Grill)

 More about the story behind the Annual Cornerstone Snowmen Display: